TonioGela/blog/content/just.en/index.md

 (Probably `nohup` + `&` is overkilling, but who cares :innocent:? )

-That's better, we've used **variables** to avoid repetitions, templatized every recipe and added comments.
-It would be nice though to be able to directly tail the `log_file` once a recipe is launched, and to avoid repetitions even more.
+That's better.
+We've used **variables** to avoid repetitions, templatized every recipe and added comments.
+It would be nice, though, to directly tail the `log_file` once a recipe is launched and avoid repetitions even more.

 ```make
 foo_version    := "0.3.0"